Alokbpandey/llamacoder/README.md

 2. Create a `.env` file and add your [Together AI API key](https://dub.sh/together-ai/?utm_source=example-app&utm_medium=llamacoder&utm_campaign=llamacoder-app-signup): `TOGETHER_API_KEY=`
 3. Run `npm install` and `npm run dev` to install dependencies and run locally

-## Exporting app feature (working on it)
+## Exporting app feature (work in progress)

-Look into a way to export/deploy the app in a single click.
+Look into a way to export/deploy the React app in a single click.
 Steps:

 1. Generate a UUID
-2. Write the code + ID to a database
+2. Write the React code + ID to a database
 3. Dynamic route that fetches code
 4. Use sandpack for now (but hide the code view)
 5. Dynamic OG image